DylanAlloy/UnicornBreakfast/README.md

   You will need Vagrant 1.8.5+, Ansible 2+, and virtualbox.

   <b>at least 4GB of RAM total + at least a 4-core CPU or 2 w/ hyperthreading.
 We're working with a somewhat large db and you'll want a quick interface.
-Reduce resources allocated by the Vagrantfile exported by main.py at your own discretion.</b>
+Reduce resources allocated by the Vagrantfile at your own discretion.</b>

 # Details & Afterthought